gnicol/GitSwarm/perforce_swarm/doc-ce/install/README.md

 *   **Set up the connection to your Helix Server:**

-    GitSwarm will automatically provision a Helix Server and connected Helix Git Fusion for you when you initially install the GitSwarm packages. ([Learn more about the provisioned server](auto_provision.md))
+    GitSwarm will automatically provision a Helix Server and connect Helix Git Fusion for you when you initially install the GitSwarm packages. ([Learn more about the provisioned server](auto_provision.md))

     In production you will likely already have your own Helix Server already setup and will want to configure